amelivelasco/CS320-Lab1/info/labs/lab06/presentation.md

   * introduce yourself (everyone should speak!)
   * state the goals of the project
   * indicate which theoretical background you neededed
-  * mention the title of your background paper
   * indicate what makes your project non-trivial

 In the remaining minutes you should: